Corporate Volunteering with No Time Commitment: Funding Soft Skills Community Workshops

 The impact we see every day

-Every week, we see confidence return to shoulders, words spoken with less fear, and the spark of self-belief light up again.
+Every week, we see confidence that helps raise shoulders, words spoken with less fear, and the spark of self-belief lighting up again.

 Are you a not-for-profit seeking soft skills workshops for your clients?